 Mutagenic Feature

 Mutagens are various biological, chemical, and physical (radiation) agents that can alter DNA in ways that are irreversible and transmissible (Schrader, 2003).
 Since mutagens are responsible for causing plant mutations, selecting the right mutagen is important for mutation breeding because different mutagens have various mutagenic qualities (Ukai, 2006). depicts the two primary categories of mutagens: chemical and physical mutagens.
 (A).
-Physical: X-rays, Gamma rays, UV radiations, β-particles, Neutrons and Particles from accelerations(B).Chemical: Base analogues, Antibiotics, Alkylating agents, Acridines, Azides, Hydroxylamine and Nitrous acid..
+Physical: X-rays, Gamma rays, UV radiations, β-particles, Neutrons and Particles from accelerations(B).Chemical: Base analogues, Antibiotics, Alkylating agents, Acridines, Azides, Hydroxylamine and Nitrous acid.

 Physical mutagens